 There are numerous funding options to help make your professional studies more affordable, including financing available through Knowledge Bureau, funding through each student’s own tax-assisted savings plans, and tax assistance through various CRA tax incentives.
 However, what can be deducted depends on who you are and what programs you will be involved in.

-Knowledge Bureau is certified by the Minister of Employment and Social Development Canada (ESDC) as an educational institution providing courses ( other than courses designed for university credit) that furnish a person with skills for or improve a person’s skills in, an occupation.
+Knowledge Bureau is certified by the Minister of Employment and Social Development Canada (ESDC) as an educational institution providing courses that furnish a person with skills for or improve a person’s skills in, an occupation.
 An occupation, for this purpose, is considered to be employment as well as a profession, vocation, or trade.

 Continuing Education/Continuing Professional Development